-The beggar woman was still sitting at the same spot — under the lamp-post.
+The beggar woman was still sitting at the same spot when he came back from college — under the lamp-post.

 Every time he passed her on his way to Presidency College in Calcutta where he was a student, Subhas Chandra Bose,was struck by a fresh wave of sympathy for her.
 She looked more decrepit and hungry every passing day.
 Her sad eyes and tattered clothes that hung about her wasted body pained him.
 He looked down guiltily at his own clean clothes.